 Our normal travel clinic process is:

-- Patients to complete and submit travel risk assessment form (one per person travelling).
+- Patients to complete and submit a travel risk assessment form (one per person travelling) via Ask My GP

 - Face to face vaccination appointment booked or vaccine course to be commenced.

 Should you have a late holiday booking, having the appropriate vaccinations and advice will still give you some important protection.
 Please note that if your trip is less than four weeks away, the surgery will NOT be able to see you for your vaccinations.
 We ask that you seek advice from an external travel clinic.
 We can offer a printout of the vaccinations on your patient record to help with this, if you wish.

 St Mary’s surgery is a registered yellow fever centre and we welcome patients from surgeries unable to provide this service.
 (Please note patients from other surgeries are not able to have their other vaccinations here.)